ebastler/qmk_firmware/keyboards/durgod/dgk6x/hades_iso/keymaps/via/readme.md

 ![Durgod Hades Layout Image](https://i.imgur.com/vsi6sdK.png)

-# The default keymap for Durgod Hades.
+# The via keymap for Durgod Hades.

 This keymap is intended to closely follow the stock Durgod Hades layout.
 RGB Hue and Saturation can be changed Fn1 + Fn2 + arrow keys.